 Facts and Figures

-The ERC is a crucial component in Europe’s long-term research strategy.
-The total budget allocated to the ERC for the period 2007 to 2013 is € 7.5 billion.
+The ERC is a crucial component in Europe's long-term research strategy.
+The total budget allocated to the ERC, as part of Horizon 2020, for the period 2014 to 2020 is over € 13 billion.
 Find out more key figures here.

 Call for Tenders